How to Use VLOOKUP Function with Exact Match in Excel

 Arguments Required/Optional Explanation

-Lookup_value: Required It specifies the value from the first column that we want to look up.
+Lookup_value: Required The value in the first column that we want to look up.

-Table_array Required It is the table array where Excel search for data.
+Table_array Required The table array in which to search for data.

-[range_lookup] Optional It defines whether the search should return an exact match or not
+[range_lookup] Optional Specifies whether the search should return an exact match or not

 Notes

-• If there is no exact match on the data array, we have to use TRUE for an approximate match.
+• If there is no exact match in the data array, we can use TRUE to return an approximate match.

-• For an exact match, we have to use FALSE in the formula.
+• For an exact match, we use FALSE.

-The VLOOKUP function is available from Excel 2003 to the present version.
-While writing this article, I used Office 365.
+The VLOOKUP function is available from Excel 2003 onwards.
+We used Office 365 for this article.

 Excel VLOOKUP Function for Exact Match: 4 Practical Examples

-Example 1: Finding Particular Student’s Marks in a Specific Subject
+Example 1 – Finding a Particular Student’s Marks in a Specific Subject

-Suppose, we have a dataset of students’ mark sheets for the exam.
-It contains students’ Names, and their marks in the subjects Physics, Math, and English.
-Here we will use the VLOOKUP function to find particular students’ marks in a subject.
+Suppose we have a dataset of students’ mark sheets.
+We will use the VLOOKUP function to find particular students’ marks in a subject.

 Steps: